juliangilg/CrowdAttention/README.md

 # CrowdAttention

-TensorFlow+KEras implementation for the article "CrowdAttention: An attention based framework to classify crowdsourced data in medical scenarios"
+TensorFlow+Keras implementation for the article "CrowdAttention: An attention based framework to classify crowdsourced data in medical scenarios"